-- The body’s natural protective pathways that have been compromised
+- The body’s compromised natural protective pathways

 - The disease’s energy source

-- With the support of IBM’s Watson, the sequencing center and the patient’s treating specialist would determine which of the science-based and alternative treatments (drugs, natural ingredients, diet, devices and others) that target each of these points, should be considered in the development of the patient’s life-sustaining treatment.
+- The sequencing center and the patient’s treating specialist, guided by IBM’s Watson, will determine which of the science-based and alternative treatments (drugs, natural ingredients, diet, devices, and others) should be considered in the development of the patient’s life-sustaining treatment.

-- The probability of effectiveness of each of the final proposed treatments would be determined by capitalizing on Watson’s algorithm predictive capability.
+- The probability of effectiveness of each of the final proposed treatments would be determined by capitalizing on IBM Watson’s algorithm predictive capability.

-Key Success Factors:
+Key Success Factors

 - Accepted alternative to clinical trials